Trofeo Series Rules

-The Series is intended to promote friendly, competitive, and relatively affordable motor racing, using Alfa Romeo and other Italian marque cars.
+The Series is intended to promote friendly, competitive, and relatively affordable motor racing, using Alfa Romeo cars.
 Modifications are limited, with the aim of enhancing the acceptability of the Series at classic race meetings and ensuring that all competing cars in a class are of similar specification, so that all competing drivers have an equal opportunity to win the series.

 Application of Rules

 The Series shall be run under the MSNZ Handbook and these rules.